CaptainSapphire/PH-s-Blog/_posts/draft-2026-02-26-Rewrite AI with NVIDIA.md

 - **always take the responses from LMs with a grain of salt**

 ## Questions
-"Some people have raised concerns that AI tooling is preventing students from developing the core critical thinking skills.
-How should students use these AI tools in such a way that they enhance their critical thinking skills?" - Lorin Achey
+Some people have raised concerns that AI tooling is preventing students from developing the core critical thinking skills.
+How should students use these AI tools in such a way that they enhance their critical thinking skills?
 <br>
 **Answer:** "When we learn, we often see a limited slice of the material," learning is deepened by looking at more core theories, "it is very very hard for textbook publishers and teachers to understand how to structure material in the amount of time given," and AI provides that by allowing you to tailor your experience and learning.

 What do you think is important for intern/new grad to showcase during the interview?
-Kang Yang **Answer:** Agency is the top of the pile,  "side projects is my number one reccomendation."
+**Answer:** Agency is the top of the pile,  "side projects is my number one reccomendation."

 How to keep up with AI?